 The goal of this exercise is to determine where you’re creating resistance to acceptance and ownership.
 Because by resisting acceptance and ownership, you create stress and conflict.
 If there is an area in our lives that we are not willing to accept, we experience the most friction in that area.
 Fully own and accept that part of you (or your life) and claim ownership of it.
 You’ll begin to feel whole and from that space you can create miracles (like producing time).

 Completely remove all complaints about time from your vocabulary.
 Stop saying things like, “If only I’d gotten more sleep,” or “Love to chat but I gotta run.”
-And of course, stop saying all those others I mentioned above.
-Stop saying all of it.
-Because you are not a victim of time – you own that mother!
+And of course, stop saying all those others mentioned above.
 The more negativity around time that you remove, the less you perpetuate the myth that time is the persecutor and you are its victim.
-If you need to prioritize things on your to-do list, it’s okay to say no, just do it without being a victim: “I want to finish what I’m working on before I run that errand.”
+If you need to prioritize things on your to-do list, it’s okay to say no: “I want to finish what I’m working on before I run that errand.”

 So, what now?